 Do they really work?

-Similarly to callout extensions, sitelink extensions are a fan favorite on Google Ads.
+Just like callout extensions, sitelink extensions are a fan favorite on Google Ads advertisers.

 And for similar reasons: